medilocus/graphic_videos/docs/options.md

 Options are a way to customize graphic videos.

-Currently graphics videos offers customization of the following:
+Currently, graphics videos offers customization of the following:

-*
+* `DEFAULT_FONT`: Font the module would use if no font argument is provided.
+Default: `ubuntu`
+* `COLOR_PALETTE`: A dictionary of colors that the user can modify for future use.
+Default: `{}`

 [Back to documentation home][dochome]